 My bulgogi recipe is a very simple dish to make, it takes a small bit of preparation and then just fry it in a pan and serve with rice.

-The best bit is you can keep the sauce for months, I tend to make it up in batches and then add a little to the meat I want to use.
+You can keep the sauce for months in the fridge, so once made you can just add a few teaspoons to anything you like and have some great tasting dishes.
 As you will see throughout this site the Bulgogi sauce is very versatile and used throughout Korean cooking.

 Put all the ingredients into a blender, I whisk until the veg and fruit are very small.
 Then keep the sauce into jars.

-The bubbles will set in a short time, this sauce can be kept in the fridge for several weeks, and used in my other recipes instead of soy sauce, alternatively you can marinate most meats.
+The bubbles will set in a short time, this sauce can be kept in the fridge for several weeks, and used in my other recipes instead of soy sauce, alternatively you can use this sauce to marinate most meats.
 Put the meat and some sauce in a bag and just leave in the fridge to let is soak through.

 To make the beef dish I use about 350g of beef for 2-3 people.
 Thin sliced is best (2-3mm) I ask my butcher for sliced feather-blade, but cubed beef is good, and can be cut in to smaller pieces very easily.